howtwizer/baidan.website.demos/README.md

-# rails-search-demo
+# art search
-Demo application for gather different search and suggestion techniques implemented in different existing projects.
+Ruby on Rails + StimulusReflex (PostgreSQL)Demo application for gather different search and suggestion techniques implemented in different existing projects.

 This demo using free artworks database as seed source.
 Database source: